-Table 2 outlines the application and assessment process and timeframes for the 2022-23 funding round of the program:
+Table 2 outlines the application and assessment process and timeframes for the 2023-24 funding round of the program:

-Month Milestone Action July 22 Minister for Planning and Minister for Homes announces opening of 2022-23 grants round Councils notified.
+Month Milestone Action February 2024 Minister for Planning and Public Spaces announces opening of 2023-24 grants round Councils notified.
 Online applications open.
-September 22 Applications close Initial check of council information October 22 Independent assessment of projects scored against criteria Recommendations to the Minister for Planning and Minister for Homes for approval of successful projects November 22 Minister for Planning and Minister for Homes announces 2022-23 successful projects Councils notified and funding agreements issued and executed December 22-June 24 Commencement of capital work projects.
-Projects due for completion within 18 months Ongoing monitoring of project delivery, councils submit progress reports and final acquittal of grant funding December 22-December 24 Commencement of planning projects that will lead to capital projects.
+29 April 2024 Applications close Initial check of council information May 2024 Independent assessment of projects scored against criteria Recommendations to the Minister for Planning and Public Spaces for approval of successful projects June 2024 Announcement of successful projects Councils notified and funding agreements issued and executed July 2024- January 2026 Commencement of capital work projects.
+Projects due for completion within 18 months Ongoing monitoring of project delivery, councils submit progress reports and final acquittal of grant funding July 2024 - July 2026 Commencement of planning projects that will lead to capital projects.
 Projects to be completed and construction started within 24 months Ongoing monitoring of project delivery, councils submit progress reports and final acquittal of grant funding

 The Greater Sydney Green Grid connects communities to the landscape.
-It is along-term vision for a network of high-quality green areas - from regional parks to local parks and playgrounds - that connect centres, public transport and public spaces to green infrastructure and landscape features.
+It is a long-term vision for a network of high-quality green areas - from regional parks to local parks and playgrounds - that connect centres, public transport and public spaces to green infrastructure and landscape features.
 Within the public realm, it includes enhanced waterway corridors, transport routes, suburban streets, footpaths and cycleways.